qutip/qutip-doc/guide/dynamics/dynamics-time.rst

 2. **String (Cython) based**: The Hamiltonian and/or collapse operators are expressed as a list of [qobj, string] pairs, where the time-dependent coefficients are represented as strings.
 The resulting Hamiltonian is then compiled into C code using Cython and executed.

 3. **Array Based**: The Hamiltonian and/or collapse operators are expressed as a list of [qobj, np.array] pairs.
 The arrays are 1 dimensional and dtype are complex or float.
 They must contain one value for each time in the tlist given to the solver.
-Cubic spline interpolation will be used between given times.
+Cubic spline interpolation will be used between the given times.

 4. **Hamiltonian function (outdated)**: The Hamiltonian is itself a Python function with time-dependence.
 Collapse operators must be time independent using this input format.